Charles J. Chaput

-Charles Joseph Chaput OFMCap (/ˈʃæpjuː/ SHAP-yoo; born September 26, 1944) is an American prelate of the Catholic Church.
-He served as the ninth archbishop of the Archdiocese of Philadelphia in Pennsylvania from 2011 until 2020.
-He previously served as archbishop of the Archdiocese of Denver in Colorado (1997–2011) and as bishop of the Diocese of Rapid City in South Dakota (1988–1997).
-Chaput was the first archbishop of Philadelphia in 100 years who was not named a cardinal.

-Chaput is a professed Capuchin Franciscan.
-A member of the Prairie Band Potawatomi Nation in Kansas, he is the second Native American bishop and the first Native American archbishop.
+Charles Joseph Chaput (/ˈʃæpjuː/ SHAP-yoo; born September 26, 1944) is an American Catholic prelate who served as Archbishop of Philadelphia from 2011 to 2020.
+He previously served as Archbishop of Denver (1997–2011) and Bishop of Rapid City (1988–1997).
+He was the first Archbishop of Philadelphia in 100 years who was not named a cardinal.
+Chaput is a professed Capuchin Franciscan, a member of the Prairie Band Potawatomi Nation in Kansas, the second Native American Catholic bishop, and the first such archbishop.

 Early life

-Charles Chaput was born on September 26, 1944, in Concordia, Kansas, one of three children of Joseph and Marian Helen (née DeMarais) Chaput.
-His father was a French Canadian who was descended from King Louis IX.
+Chaput was born on September 26, 1944, in Concordia, Kansas, one of three children of Joseph and Marian Helen (née DeMarais) Chaput.
+His father was a French Canadian who was descended from King Louis IX of France.
 His mother was a Native American of the Prairie Band Potawatomi tribe; his maternal grandmother was the last member of the family to live on a reservation.
 Chaput himself was enrolled in the tribe at a young age, taking the name Pietasa ("rustling wind").
 His Potawatomi name is "the wind that rustles the leaves of the tree" while his Sioux name is "good eagle".

 Chaput received his early education at Our Lady of Perpetual Help Grade School in Concordia.
 Deciding to become a priest at the age of 13, he attended St. Francis Seminary High School in Victoria, Kansas.

 In 1965, at age 21, Chaput entered the Order of Friars Minor Capuchin, a branch of the Franciscans, in Pittsburgh, Pennsylvania.
 In 1967, he graduated with a bachelor's degree in philosophy from St. Fidelis College Seminary in Herman, Pennsylvania.
+As a seminarian, Chaput was an active volunteer in the 1968 US presidential campaign of US Senator Robert F. Kennedy.
 On July 14, 1968, he made his solemn profession as a Capuchin friar.
 In 1970, he graduated with a Master of Arts degree in religious education from Capuchin College in Washington, DC.

 Priesthood

 Chaput was ordained to the priesthood for the Capuchin Order by Bishop Cyril Vogel on August 29, 1970.
 He received a Master of Theology degree from the University of San Francisco in 1971.
 From 1971 to 1974, he was an instructor in theology and spiritual director at St. Fidelis College.
 He then served as executive secretary and director of communications for the Capuchin province in Pittsburgh until 1977.

-As a seminarian, Chaput was an active volunteer in the 1968 US presidential campaign of Senator Robert F. Kennedy.
 As a young priest, he supported the election of Georgia Governor Jimmy Carter as US president in 1976.
 Chaput was appointed pastor of Holy Cross Parish in Thornton, Colorado.

 Chaput was elected vicar provincial for the Capuchin Province of Mid-America in 1977 and became secretary and treasurer for the province in 1980 and chief executive and provincial minister in 1983.
 He was part of a group of Native Americans who greeted Pope John Paul II when he visited Phoenix, Arizona, in 1987.